Part of the Faculty of STEM

 Summative Assessment: At the end of each unit of learning, teachers also make a summative judgment relating to children’s knowledge and understanding, as well as their ability to work scientifically within the associated context.
 This is recorded on each child’s ‘Pupil Progress Record’ and this document stays with each child throughout their time at Milton Primary, ensuring seamless tracking of progress and attainment in Science across the academy.

 Statutory Assessment and Reporting: In addition to the formative and summative assessment tools discussed above, teachers of children in years 2 and 6 and are also required to report the attainment of each child in their class to the local authority, based on the teacher assessment framework.
-Bi-annually, the government also conducts a National Curriculum ‘Science Sampling Test’ in a selection of schools across the county.
+Biennially, the government conducts a National Curriculum ‘Science Sampling Test’ in a selection of schools across the county.
 In this test, children’s knowledge of the objectives taught in Science across Key Stage 2 is assessed in order to ascertain a ‘national picture’ of children’s learning in the subject.

 Educational Visits and Enrichment

 At Milton Primary Academy we place great emphasis on the importance of educational visits and visitors to enhance the teaching and learning of science.
-These visits and visitors, which provide valuable opportunities for learning through first-hand experience, are therefore an integral part of the curriculum and allow our children to make valuable connections between what they have learned in class and their first hand experiences in the real-world.
+These visits and visitors, which provide valuable opportunities for learning through first-hand experience, are therefore an integral part of the curriculum and allow our children to make valuable connections between what they have learned in class and their first-hand experiences in the real-world.

 Whole School Enrichment and Clubs: During their time at Milton, all pupils have access to extra-curricular science clubs and we are pleased to currently be working with MAD Science to offer these opportunities each year.
 This extra-curricular offer also includes an annual whole-school assembly, and last year’s show with ‘Atomic Annie’ was a great success!